sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 ## UI Nodes

 - **FlipStreamSection**: A section label for UI Nodes.
-- **FlipStreamButton**: Capture and Update buttons.
+- **FlipStreamButton**: Run and Capture buttons.
 The Capture button can be use with FlipStreamGetFrame to get captured image.
 - **FlipStreamSlider**: A slider for adjusting values.
 - **FlipStreamTextBox**: A text box for inputting multiline text.
 - **FlipStreamInputBox**: An input box for various boxtype inputs.
 The 'U' button means update.
 You can choose special boxtype 'seed' or 'r4d' with the 'R' button, which means randomize.
 The boxtype 'r4d' can be used to generate a 4-digit part of a prompt like 'MOV_{num}'.
 In this case, FlipStreamTextReplace can help find '{num}' and replace with the output of the input box.
 - **FlipStreamSelectBox_Samplers**: A select box for choosing samplers.
 - **FlipStreamSelectBox_Scheduler**: A select box for choosing schedulers.
+- **FlipStreamSizeSelect**: A select box for choosing size by aspect ratio.
+The size can also get using FlipStreamGetSize.
 - **FlipStreamFileSelect_Checkpoints**: A file selector for checkpoints. 'mode' is used to select a subfolder such as 'sd15', 'sdxl', 'pony', or 'flux' in 'checkpoints'. 'use_sub' means using subfolders in the 'mode' folder. 'use_move' means using the move file selector.
 - **FlipStreamFileSelect_VAE**: A file selector for VAE models.
+- **FlipStreamFileSelect_LLM**: A file selector for LLM models.
 - **FlipStreamFileSelect_ControlNetModel**: A file selector for ControlNet models.
 - **FlipStreamFileSelect_TensorRT**: A file selector for TensorRT models.
 It may be used with ComfyUI_TensorRT.
 - **FlipStreamFileSelect_AnimateDiffModel**: A file selector for AnimateDiff models.
 It may be used with ComfyUI-AnimateDiff-Evolved.